-Up to two years with an annual fee.
+Up to 2 years with an annual fee.

 The following applications are required for Community Substance Abuse Services (CSAS) recertification for a Medically Managed Inpatient Detoxification Service:

-- F-00464 (Word) – CSAS Medically Managed Inpatient Detoxification Service Recertification Application – Chapter DHS 75.06
+- Community Substance Abuse Services (CSAS) Medically Managed Inpatient Detoxification Service Recertification Application - DHS 75.06, F-00464

-- F- 00276* (Word) – Behavioral Health Services Renewal Certification Application Chapter DHS 94 – Patient Rights and Resolution of Patient Grievances & Chapter DHS 92 – Confidentiality of Treatment Records
+- Behavioral Health Services Recertification Application - DHS 94 Patients Rights and Resolution of Patient Grievances DHS 92 Confidentiality of Treatment Records, F-00276*

 WI Administrative Code

 Wisconsin Admin.
 Code ch.
 DHS 12, Caregiver Background Checks